ctlee/BioChemCoRe-2018/docs/pages/system_energy.md

 1. Can you modify the script to plot pIC50 vs predicted ic50?
 Hint: pIC50 = -log(IC50)
 2. Can you quantify the **correlation** between measured and predicted ic50s, in your produced plots?
 Include the correlation and a regression line on your figure.
+2. Plot the number of atoms in each system vs. the system energy. **What trends do you notice?**
 3. Plot other properties produced by the perl script (kinetic energy, potential energy, etc.).
-Consider using multiple series on the same plot.
+Consider using multiple series on the same plot. **Do any of these show better correlation?**
-4. Can you calculate the standard deviation of the values in addition to the averages? **How could you include this in the plot?** Use the calculated standard deviation ans an error bar on the average energies.
+4. Can you calculate the standard deviation of the values in addition to the averages? **How could you include this in the plot?** Use the calculated standard deviation as an error bar on the average energies.
 5. Take some time to polish the figure you are creating.
 Try to change the colors and shapes of data points.
 Consider adding additional lables.
 6. What other things might it be useful to automate with the `subprocess` command